This is the most complete bug out bag (BOB) checklist on the Web.

-Bug out bag shopping should be treated like buying a high-quality custom suit.
+Bug out bag shopping should be like buying a high-quality custom suit.
 It must fit your needs perfectly.

 1) Comfortable Weight